 There’s just one thing that would make this moment better — and that’s having a book that you’re struggling to put down.

-Well, your wish is our command.
+Well, your wish is my command.
 Here are 9 good summer reads for 2021 and beyond, whether you’re holidaying abroad this year or going on a staycation.

 1. The Flatshare By Beth O’Leary